 Being an all-girls school is one of the key reasons for our girls’ consistently high academic achievement and results are in line with statistics from Australia and the UK.

 These differences in results do not mean that girls do not learn in co-ed schools; it means that the opportunities that are provided by girls’ schools enable girls to achieve their full potential.
-In a learning environment that is free from gender discrimination, girls achieve greater academic success, are more confident and assertive and are more likely to study science, technology and mathematics (STEM) subjects and participate in physical education.
+In a learning environment that is free from gender discrimination, girls achieve greater academic success, are more confident and assertive and are more likely to study science, technology, arts and mathematics (STEAM) subjects and participate in physical education.

-Post-school, they are more likely to pursue tertiary study and careers in STEM, hold leadership positions and earn higher wages.
+Post-school, they are more likely to pursue tertiary study and careers in STEAM, hold leadership positions and earn higher wages.